freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 ### Step 4: The waistband

-- Face half the waistbands parts lengthwise.
+- Face half the waistband part lengthwise.
-- With _good sides together_ sew the waistbands together along one of the short edges.
 - Press under the seam allowance on the long edge of the waistband that is not faced.
 - Attach the faced side of the waistband, _good sides together_ to the skirt.
 There will be some overhang, the side you wish not to overlap should be overhang by your seam allowance.
 The side intended to overlap will have a greater overhang.
 Trim seam.
 - Press the waistband and seam allowance up and away from the skirt.